 Plus, you also have to factor in various opportunity costs of Black Friday shopping.
 Think about the cost of gas to drive between all of these stores, as well as the cost of your time.
 I’m sure there are better things you could be doing at five in the morning than standing in a line.

 It’s important to understand that just because something is on sale doesn’t mean it’s a good deal — or that you need to buy it.
-Grandma doesn’t want a digital camera for Christmas, even if you scored it at half-off.
+Grandma doesn’t want a smartwatch for Christmas, even if you scored it at 20-percent off.

 Why I Still Join the Black Friday Masses

 So why, knowing all this, would I battle crazed shoppers on Black Friday morning just to get my hands on mediocre deals?
-I swear there’s good reason — three reasons, in fact:
+I promise it’s for a good reason — three, in fact:

 1. I’m forced to make a plan.
-Planning is the key component to achieving so many goals, including saving money.
+Planning is crucial to achieving so many goals, including saving money.
 Whenever I set out to buy a gift for someone with no clue what to get, I end up grabbing the first thing I think they’ll like, and it always costs more than I had planned to spend.

 By setting out Black Friday morning with the intent to shop for several people, I have no choice but to create a list of what I want to buy, for whom and where I will likely find it.
-This ensures I don’t head out aimlessly into the early morning air, making rogue purchases all over town.
+This ensures I don’t head out aimlessly into the early morning air, making rogue purchases that will soon be regretted.

-2. The bulk of my Christmas shopping is done ahead of time.
+2. The bulk of my Christmas shopping is done.
 Like the failure to make a plan, procrastination is another key component to spending more than you should.
-Nothing is worse than the panic of realizing on December 23 that you still haven’t purchased a Christmas gift for your brother.
-That last minute run to the mall will be a guaranteed budget killer for your savings account.
+Nothing is worse than the panic of realizing on December 23 that you still haven’t purchased a Christmas gift for your nephew; that last-minute run to the mall will be a guaranteed budget-killer.

 By doing a bulk of my Christmas shopping in one day, I at least make sure that key gifts are purchased — within budget — eliminating the stress of last-minute shopping and the overspending that usually accompanies it.